qmk/qmk_firmware/docs/cli_configuration.md

 ## Setting Defaults

 Sometimes you want to share a setting between multiple commands.
-For example, multiple subcomands take the argument `--keyboard`.
+For example, multiple commands take the argument `--keyboard`.
 Rather than setting this value for every command you can set a default value which will be used by any command that takes that argument.

 Example: